Letting Go of Things You Still Love: A Gentle Path to Healing and Growth

 -

-What version of me is trying to stay attached?
-Is that who I still want to be?
+What version of me is staying attached, and is that who I still want to be?

 -

-What am I afraid might happen if I let this go?
+What am I afraid might happen if I release this?

 -